 Our current reality: In the past two years we have developed a site technology plan and taken and inventory of our site technology needs.
 We currently have all classrooms with equivalent classroom technology.
 We have eight district funded chromebook carts, and one iPad cart to support classroom use of technology.
 In the 2015-2016 school year, our school was wired for Wifi on the entire campus.
 2 teachers serve as Chromebook Managers on site, and three teachers have been offering both Chromebook and Hapara trainings.
 Teachers are increasing access to technology in the classroom, and practice of online Computer Adaptive Testing to support the SBAC assessment.
-Currently, there exists a digital divide between students who can access online and digital instruction from home.
+Currently, there still exists a digital divide between students who can access online and digital instruction from home.
+Additionally, the library computer lab has begun to decay and needs to be replaced, and the Technology teachers on campus have identified chromebooks as appropriate for Library technology use, but the Tech Lab still needs to be outfitted with desktop machines.